-Wearing school uniform is an important factor in helping children to develop a sense of pride and belonging in themselves and their school.
-It also ensures that children are wearing practical, appropriate clothes and that they do not have to compete in the fashion stakes.
-We therefore ask parents to co-operate, by sending children to school in uniform as detailed below.
+Wearing school uniform is an important factor in helping children to develop a sense of pride and belonging in their school.
+Uniform also ensures that children are wearing practical, appropriate clothes and that they do not have to compete in the fashion stakes.